TenebrisNoctua/ClassPP/docs/tutorials/best-practices/composition.md

 }
 ```

 In the example above, instead of mainly using inheritance, we used composition.
-Instead of extending the users to create new classes, we extended permissions, that each can have different abilities and methods.
-This allowed us to create a User class that can have multiple permissions.
+In other words, instead of extending the users to create new classes, we extended permissions, that each can have different abilities and methods.
+This allowed us to create a very flexible `User` class that can have multiple permissions.

 ## Tips